xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Remove-the-tag.png" width="70%" alt="Remove tags in all test cases">

    - To edit tags, click *Edit* (Pencil icon) of the tag you wish to edit.
+By default, Katalon Recorder will check the box of the test case where the edited tag exists.
 After editing the tags, click **Save**.
-The edited tag is replaced in all test cases.
+The new tag will replace the previous one in all checked test cases.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Edit-tags.png" width="70%" alt="Edit tags in all test cases">